Reorganisation definition

 Reorganisation means, with respect to any company, any issue of shares of such company by way of capitalisation of profits or reserves or rights and any consolidation or sub-division or reduction of capital or other reconstruction or adjustment relating to the share capital of such company (or any shares or securities derived therefrom) and any other amalgamation or reconstruction affecting the share capital of such company (or any shares, stock or securities derived therefrom);

-Reorganisation means the conveyance, transfer or lease of the properties and assets of the Issuer substantially as an entirety to any Person that guarantees the Issuer’s obligations under these presents in accordance with this Clause; repay, redeem and pay shall each include both the others and cognate expressions shall be construed accordingly;
+Reorganisation means the conveyance, transfer or lease of the respective properties and assets of the Issuer or the Guarantor (as relevant) substantially as an entirety to any Person that guarantees the Issuer's or the Guarantor’s obligations under these presents in accordance with Clause 21; repay, redeem and pay shall each include both the others and cognate expressions shall be construed accordingly;

-Reorganisation means any variation in the share capital of the Company, including but without limitation a capitalisation issue, rights issue, rights offer or bonus issue and a sub-division, consolidation or reduction in the capital of the Company but excluding a capitalisation issue in substitution for or as an alternative to a cash dividend;
+Reorganisation means any variation in the share capital of the Company, including without limitation a capitalisation issue, rights issue or a sub division, consolidation or reduction in the capital of the Company;

 Reorganisation means every issue by way of capitalisation of profits or reserves and every issue by way of rights or bonus and every consolidation or sub-division or reduction of capital, buy-back of securities or capital distribution or other reconstruction or adjustment relating to the share capital of the Banking Company and any merger, demerger, spin-off, consolidation, amalgamation or reconstruction affecting the share capital of the Banking Company;